-Finally, middle voice is morphologically manifested in many languages of the world, including Spanish where there is a specific morpheme to derive middle adjectives (53), suggesting that middle voice is somehow formally encoded in the grammar.
+Finally, middle voice is manifested in the morphology of many languages of the world, including Spanish where there is a specific morpheme, -dizo, to derive middle adjectives (55).
+That suggests that middle voice is somehow formally encoded in the grammar.

-- (53) a.
-Un terreno anegadizo 'A frequently flooded land' - b.
-Una persona asustadiza'An easily frightened person'
+- (55) a.
+Un terreno anegadizo a land flood.deriv-suffix 'A frequently flooded land'

+- b.
+Una persona asustadiza

+a person frighten.deriv-suffix

+'An easily frightened person'

 Differences between middle sentences, and impersonal/passive constructions indirectly support our analysis.
-If, middles are formed by adding the morpheme SE as a pure passivizer ( Zubizarreta 1986, Cinque 1988, and subsequent work), the different behavior can be readily explained.
+If middles are formed by adding the morpheme SE as a pure anticausative (Zubizarreta 1986, Cinque 1988, and subsequent work), the different behavior can be readily explained.
 The external argument is not projected, therefore no animacy effects are expected, and no Case is assigned to the object.
 In other words, SE does not qualify as a strong pronoun, and, in consequence, it cannot raise to subject position.